 Today it’s mandatory for CAs to log all the SSL Certificates they issue unless you request an exception.

 The solution for this error is two-fold.
 There are situations when this error is due to configuration problems in the end-user device or browser and situations where it’s the website owner who must act to fix it.
 We explain all of them in detail right below.

 If you’re the website owner, here’s how to fix this problem.

-Option 1: If you asked your CA not to log in the domain or subdomain in the CT logs, be sure to apply the CT exception policy for devices that are corporate managed with apps based on Chrome.
+Option 1: If you asked your CA not to log in to the domain or subdomain in the CT logs, be sure to apply the CT exception policy for devices that are corporate-managed with apps based on Chrome.